angelo-wf/NesJs/README.md

 In development.

 The CPU emulation seems to be mostly functional, although none of the undocumented opcodes are implemented (yet).

-Currently runs some (most?)
-NROM games, although sprites are not emulated yet.
-It currently shows a visualization of the sprite positions in the PPU's OAM on top of the output canvas as red squares, and a visualization of the PPU's nametable RAM on a separate canvas.

-The PPU forces a sprite-0 hit on scanline 30, pixel 80 (to allow some more games to run).
+The PPU emulation also seems to be mostly functional, except for 8*16 sprite mode.

+Currently seems to run some (most?)
+NROM games correctly.

 Currently only supports mapper 0 (NROM).